 One of the famous toymakers during that time was Milton Bradley (now Hasbro), and one of their most popular kids toys then was the “Simon Game” or just “Simon”.

 The Simon Game was a commercial success that still exists today.
 But what was “Simon” and why was the game so popular during the 1980s?

 This wonderful toy’s innovative inventors were Ralph H. Baer and Howard J. Morrison in 1978.
 The original “Simon Game” had a circular shape structure and had four buttons in different colors.

 The buttons of Simon were green, yellow, blue, and red.
 Each of them had distinct sounds when you pushed them as well.

-It was a game that caught on like wildfire after it’s initial release, and it continued to be a mainstay really throughout the 80s and into the 90s as well.
+It was a game that caught on like wildfire after its initial release, and it continued to be a mainstay really throughout the 80s and into the 90s as well.

 “Touch Me” had four different notes, and the player had to repeat them to win.
 However the weakness of the arcade game was the sound it created was unpleasant.
 It made Baer take careful consideration in choosing the long notes that would eventually become synonymous with the “Simon Game”.

-Another inspiration was the favorite novelty game “Simon Says”.
-In this game, the players need to follow what “Simon Says”.
+Another inspiration was the favorite kids game “Simon Says”.
+In this game, players needed to follow what “Simon Says”.
 So like in the “Simon Game” the challengers must follow the notes it plays.
 Failing to do so means losing the game.